Computing/IT

 ECU Joondalup Campus West

-Domestic International
+International Fees

 Leads ECU

-Your Diploma of Science (Computing/IT) can lead into ECU second year of below degrees:.
+Your Diploma of Science (Computing/IT) can lead into ECU second year of below degrees:

 Diploma of Science (Computing/IT) (Year 1)